abelcheung/rifiuti2/_static/technical.md

 restored items would be kept inside `INFO2`.

-Although researched info about this older format has been widely circulated, they generally covers Windows XP/2003 only, which is a bit different from earlier Windows (95, 98, ME, etc).
+Although researched info about this older format has been widely circulated [^1], they generally covers Windows XP/2003 only, which is a bit different from earlier Windows (95, 98, ME, etc).

 </div>